DataONEorg/dataone-web/content/people/greg-wilson.md

 ---
-avatar: "/uploads/AdamShepherd.png"
+avatar: "/uploads/gregwilson.jpg"
-fullname: Adam Shepherd
+fullname: Greg Wilson
-firstname: Adam
+firstname: Greg
-role: Technical Director
+role: Co-Founder
-organization: Biological and Chemical Oceanography Data Management Office (BCO-DMO)
+organization: Software Carpentry
 d1_role: ''
-shortbio: Adam Shepherd is the Technical Director for the Biological and Chemical Oceanography Data Management Office (BCO-DMO) located at the Woods Hole Oceanographic Institution where he was worked as a software developer since 2000.
-He serves as co-chair of the Vocabulary Services and Semantics Interest Group for the Research Data Alliance.
-Currently, his work focuses on data semantics for improved discovery and reuse.
-longbio: Adam Shepherd is the Technical Director for the Biological and Chemical Oceanography Data Management Office (BCO-DMO) located at the Woods Hole Oceanographic Institution where he was worked as a software developer since 2000.
-He serves as co-chair of the Vocabulary Services and Semantics Interest Group for the Research Data Alliance.
-  Currently, his work focuses on data semantics for improved discovery and reuse.
+shortbio: Greg Wilson is the co-founder of Software Carpentry, a crash course in computing skills for scientists and engineers.
+longbio: Greg Wilson is the co-founder of Software Carpentry, a crash course in computing skills for scientists and engineers.
+He has worked for 30 years in both industry and academia, and is the author or editor of several books on computing and two for children.
+Greg received a Ph.D. in Computer Science from the University of Edinburgh in 1993.
-email: ashepherd@whoi.edu
+email: gvwilson@third-bit.com
 title: ''
-draft: true

 ---